Books

 Book Chapters

 John James Kennedy and Rigao Liu, “One Country, Many Paradigms”, in Shiping Hua ed.
-Paradigms Shifts in Chinese Studies, (Palgrave-Macmillan Press, forthcoming 2021)
+Paradigms Shifts in Chinese Studies, (Palgrave-Macmillan Press, 2022)

 John James Kennedy “Contained Emancipative Values: Waves of Conservative and Liberal Trends in China” Book Chapter in Ronald F Inglehart and Yang Zhong ed.
 China as Number One?
 Evolution of Social and Political Values in China's Society (Routledge forthcoming 2021)